-Features in some of the rooms include separate bathtub and shower, four poster beds and fireplaces.
-Rooms on the ground floor have private outside space, and each floor has a cosy reception room where guests can meet and mingle or simply curl up with a good book.
+Features in some of the rooms include a separate bathtub and shower, four-poster beds, and fireplaces.
+Rooms on the ground floor have private outside space, and each floor has a cozy reception room where guests can meet and mingle or simply curl up with a good book.
 The first floor also boasts a kitchen and dining area and is perfect for the whole family.
 During the offseason, it’s possible to book the entire floor (also comprising two superior double rooms and one suite).

 8. Borgo Pignano, Tuscany

 The villa is set in the heart of the Tuscan countryside, a short drive from the historic hill towns of Volterra and San Gimignano and within easy reach of the medieval cities of Florence and Siena and the vineyards of Chianti.
-Direct flights from London to Pisa (British Airways fly the route, among others) only take a little over 2 hours and then villa is just an hours, very scenic, drive from Pisa.
+Direct flights from London to Pisa (British Airways fly the route, among others) only take a little over 2 hours, and the villa is just an hour, very scenic, drive from Pisa.

 The villa is perfect for your family to use as a base to tour this area of Italy; the wonderful city of Florence is an hour and a quarter away, Siena just 40 minutes and you’re only an hour from the coast.

 The privately-owned villa is beautifully restored, it is enchanting inside; traditional, but luxurious.
-Original architectural details are evident throughout; vaulted ceilings, sash windows, frescoes and antique furnishings sit perfectly amongst an impressive art collection.
-With the mesmerising views across the Tuscan hills and out to the Mediterranean, it’s hard to imagine a more tranquil setting.
+Original architectural details are evident throughout; vaulted ceilings, sash windows, frescoes, and antique furnishings sit perfectly amongst an impressive art collection.
+With the mesmerizing views across the Tuscan hills and out to the Mediterranean, it’s hard to imagine a more tranquil setting.